Automated Spreadsheet Validation Mailboxes

 - Request format is validated, e.g. template format and version.

-- Request is validated against business rules and reference data.
+- Request is validated against business rules, reference data and submission window.

 - Validation report issued where appropriate.

 - Impact report and / or confirmation issued.

 Over the years I've built a few mailbox services that handle the validation of such documents, manage the process and communicate the business rules.
 Without a doubt, these offer some of the best gains I've seen in any process automation scenario.